reswitched/reswitched.github.io/_posts/2018-02-21-ReswitchedWeekly13.md

 ## Call for participation

+Reswitched is always looking for people to work on the various projects.
+If you want to give a helping hand, hop on the [Discord] so we can coordinate the work!

+More specifically, if you're interested in working on Atmosphère and have the relevant experience, send a DM to @SciresM on Discord.

-Lots of things could be implemented properly into libtransistor/newlib without much more reverse-engineering.
-If you're a developer and want to give a hand, make sure to hop on [Discord] so we can coordinate work.
-Also, if you feel like you need mentoring notes on some of those tasks, feel free to ping @roblabla on discord, I can write up what needs to be done, and guide you through the process:
+In the libtransistor department, a lot of things could be implemented without much requirements beyond "knowing C".
+Below are a list of issues, of varying difficulty, that we feel the community could help on.
+If you're interested in working on those, but need some help, feel free to reach out to @roblabla on Discord.
+I'll be glad to write some mentoring notes on what needs to be done, and to guide you through the process.

 - Documentation work!
   - Enhancing the libtransistor docs.
 You can take a look at